Complex Hyperbolic Structures on Disc Bundles over Surfaces

 All isometries in this subsection are considered as belonging to $\PU$.

-{\bf2.3.1.~Notation concerning bisectors.} Every two distinct points $p_1,p_2\in\overline{\Bbb B}$ determine the closed oriented segment of geodesic $\G[p_1,p_2]$ from $p_1$ to $p_2$ and the corresponding closed oriented segment of bisector $\B[p_1,p_2]$ whose real spine is $\G[p_1,p_2]$.
+{\bf2.3.1.~Notation concerning bisectors.} Every two distinct points $p_1,p_2\in\overline{\Bbb B}$ determine a closed oriented geodesic segment $\G[p_1,p_2]$ from $p_1$ to $p_2$ and the corresponding closed oriented segment of bisector $\B[p_1,p_2]$ whose real spine is $\G[p_1,p_2]$.
 (Note that we also use to specify a closed oriented segment of bisector in terms of two ultraparallel complex geodesics as in 2.1.1.)
 For an oriented segment of bisector $\B:=\B[p_1,p_2]$, we denote by ${\prec}\B{\succ}$ the full bisector of the segment, endowed with the corresponding orientation.
 Hence, ${\prec}\B{\succ}=\B[u,v]$, where $u$ and $v$ are the vertices of ${\prec}\B{\succ}$ taken in a suitable order.
 We also denote $\B{\succ}:=\B[p_1,v]$ and $\B^-:=\B[p_2,p_1]$ (so, $\B^-$ is $\B$ taken with the opposite orientation).
-In this way, we deal with three kinds of segments of bisectors: finite ones, semifinite ones, and infinite ones (full bisectors).
+In this way, we deal with three kinds of segments of bisectors: finite, semifinite, and infinite (full bisectors).

 8pt

 $\vcenter{\hbox{\epsfbox{Picture.3}}}$

 -119pt